luis-gnz11/nanogpt-haiku/README.md

 - Including dropout:
   - Added a dropout as a final layer of the feed forward transformation, just before the residual connection
   - At the end of the multi-head self attention
-  - Inside the multi-head masked self attention: we can dropout after the softmax, so we can rqndomly prevent some of the nodes/token from "communicating"
+  - Inside the multi-head masked self attention: we can dropout after the softmax, so we can randomly prevent some of the nodes/token from "communicating"
 - The encoder is implemented but is optional (not neccesary for our mini language model).

 # References